Power Your Voice

 NAWBO Columbus Public Policy Agenda:

-Based on our Advocacy Platform, the Public Policy committee has determined the following Advocacy Agenda priorities for 2021-23
+Based on our Advocacy Platform, the Public Policy committee has determined the following Advocacy Agenda priorities:

 • Monitor legislation and examine policies that have an impact on women-business owners.